Midland History-Eric West

 Date: July 3, 2019

 “He’s such a well-rounded person.
-He epitomizes the life balance, one of our core values at PSC,” Edwards said when West was receiving his latest award.
+He epitomizes the life balance, one of our core values at Parkhill,” Edwards said when West was receiving his latest award.

-“Eric is the first and only one in the firm to achieve National Young Engineer of the Year,” said Dan Hart, principal and director of higher education.
+“Eric is the first and only one in the firm to achieve National Young Engineer of the Year,” said Dan Hart, Executive Vice President of Architecture.

 Guided by his faith, he is grateful for being given an ability to plan and resolve conflicts.
 He has dual roles as the firm’s sector director for site development & planning and as the firm’s office manager in Midland, where he has an immense footprint in designing thousands of acres of commercial and residential land among his diverse portfolio of work.

 “My most memorable project would be the Tall City Tomorrow new comprehensive plan for the City of Midland, just a few years ago,” Eric said.

 He was the project manager for the project, leading a community steering committee, planning subconsultant team, and working with city staff on all levels to create a vision for the future of Midland.